Darcie Friesen Hossack, Managing Editor

 Sue Burge, Contributing Editor of Literary News and Writing Advice

 Sue Burge is a poet and freelance creative writing and film studies lecturer based in North Norfolk in the UK.
 She worked for over twenty years at the University of East Anglia in Norwich teaching English, cultural studies, film and creative writing and was an Associate Lecturer in Creative Writing with the Open University.
 Sue is an experienced workshop leader and has facilitated sessions all over the world, working with a wide range of people – international students, academics, retired professionals from all walks of life, recovering addicts, teenagers and refugees.
 She has travelled extensively for work and pleasure and spent 2016 blogging as The Peripatetic Poet.
 She now blogs as Poet by the Sea.
 In 2016 Sue received an Arts Council (UK) grant which enabled her to write a body of poetry in response to the cinematic and literary legacy of Paris.
-This became her debut pamphlet, Lumière, published in 2018 by Hedgehog Poetry Press.
+This became her debut chapbook, Lumière, published in 2018 by Hedgehog Poetry Press.
 Her first full collection, In the Kingdom of Shadows, was published in the same year by Live Canon.
 Sue’s poems have appeared in a wide range of publications including The North, Mslexia, Magma, French Literary Review, Under the Radar, Strix, Tears in the Fence, The Interpreter’s House, The Ekphrastic Review, Lighthouse and Poetry News.
 She has featured in themed anthologies with poems on science fiction, modern Gothic, illness, Britishness, endangered birds, WWI and the current pandemic.
-Her latest pamphlet, The Saltwater Diaries, was published this Autumn (2020) by Hedgehog Poetry Press.
+Her latest chapbook, The Saltwater Diaries, was published this Autumn (2020) by Hedgehog Poetry Press and her second collection Confetti Dancers came out in April 2021 with Live Canon.
 More information at www.sueburge.uk